rghv96/beautiful-jekyll/_posts/2017-12-31-first-post.md

 ---
 layout: post
-title: OMG you won't belive it what you are about to witness when you click here
+title: OMG you won't belive what you are about to witness when you click here
 image: /img/hello_world.jpeg
 tags: [random, exciting-stuff]
 ---

+Content warning!
+Viewer discretion is advised.

-This is my first post biatchh! \m/
+This is my first post.